 - Income from renting facilities and equipment (Law on VAT Article 56(a));

 - Educational services and goods provided and used by registered schools, educational institutions, universities, and accredited vocational training facilities.
-Similarly, exempt are educational and free-time activities provided to children and youth by youth-focused NPOs (Law on VAT Article 57(1)(a));
+Similarly, exempted are educational and free-time services provided to children and youth by youth-focused NPOs (Law on VAT Article 57(1)(a) and (2));

 - Health insurance, services and goods provided by licensed entities to patients and persons covered by public health insurance.
 This is subject to certain exceptions (Law on VAT Article 58);

-- Social services provided according to special laws (Law on VAT Article 59);
+- Social services provided according to the Law on Social Services (Law on VAT Article 59);

 - Provision of services, as compensation for membership fees, to members of political parties, churches and religious communities, associations, trade unions, professional chambers and to other juridical persons established for not-for-profit purposes, under the condition that the exemption would not jeopardize market competition (Law on VAT Article 61(a));